sxalisa003-alt/Amazon_Sales/README.md

 * **Infrastructure Expansion:** Future dashboard iterations would benefit heavily from tracking Customer Demographics, Net Profit Margin percentages, and Customer Retention/Churn metrics.

 ---
-###  Technical Deep-Dive & Academic Process
+## Technical Deep-Dive & Academic Process

-Are you a technical recruiter or data engineer looking for the step-by-step database logic?
+Are you a technical recruiter or data engineer looking for the step-by-step database and report logic?
-Check out the [Full Technical & Process Log (Technical_Log.md)](Technical_Log.md) to view the complete data validation pipeline, query optimization details, and step-by-step methodologies.
+Check out the [Full Technical & Process Log(Technical_Log.md)](Technical_Log.md) to view the complete data validation pipeline, query optimization details, and step-by-step methodologies.

 ---